jafayer/dinodns-redis-storage/README.md

 It provides a simple API for storing and retrieving DNS records from a Redis database.

+Records are stored in Redis using hash sets, with keys consisting of inverted, colon-joined domain names.

+That is, the domain `example.com` would be stored as `com:example`.
+Record types are stored as keys under the domain names.

+Wildcard queries are supported.
+For more information, read the [get method](#get) documentation.

 ## Installation

 `npm i @dinodns/redis-store`